 Black headings: these columns contain information on patients' names, addresses and comments that may allow them to be identified.
-This information must not appear in any files sent to the Co-ordination Centre.
-This information, along with a copy of the patient record number should be removed from the sample file as soon as your sample is finalised and saved to a new file (your "mailing data" file).
+This information should be submitted to your contractor along with the information from the red headings.
+Red headings: these columns should be completed during the sampling phase and submitted to your contractor who will check them and then submit them to the Co-ordination Centre for final inspection prior to mailing.
+Green headings: these columns will be completed by your contractor during fieldwork.

-Red italic headings: these columns should be completed during the sampling phase and submitted to your contractor who will submit them to the Co-ordination Centre prior to mailing (to allow for final inspection by the Co-ordination Centre).
-Green italic headings: these columns will be completed when the patient responds to the survey by your contractor (e.g. by returning a completed questionnaire), or when the trust is notified the patient will not be participating (patient deceased, moved address, too ill, or called to opt out).
+Please follow the additional instructions in the Sample Construction Spreadsheet file.